-Closure and post-closure costs incurred are increased for inflation (2.16% and 1.15% for closure and post-closure liabilities incurred in the years ended December 31, 2005 and 2004, respectively).
-The Company uses an inflation rate published by the U.S. Department of Labor Bureau of Labor Statistics that excludes the more volatile items of food and energy.
-Closure and post-closure costs are discounted at the Company's credit-adjusted risk-free interest rate (10.25% and 12.5% for closure and post-closure liabilities incurred in the years ended December 31, 2005 and 2004, respectively).
-For the asset retirement obligations incurred in 2005 and 2004, the Company estimated its credit-adjusted risk-free interest rate by adjusting the then current yield based on market prices of its 11.25% Senior Secured Notes then outstanding by the difference between the yield of a U.S. Treasury Note of the same duration as the Senior Secured Notes and the yield on the 30 year U.S. Treasury Bond.
-Under SFAS No. 143, the cost of financial assurance for the closure and post-closure care periods cannot be accrued but rather is a period cost.
+Closure and post-closure costs incurred are increased for inflation (2.17% and 2.16% for closure and post-closure liabilities incurred in the years ended December 31, 2006 and 2005, respectively).
+The Company uses an inflation rate published by the U.S. Department of Labor, Bureau of Labor Statistics that excludes the more volatile items of food and energy.
+Closure and post-closure costs are discounted at the Company's credit-adjusted risk-free interest rate (9.25% and 10.25% for closure and post-closure liabilities incurred in the years December 31, 2006 and 2005, respectively).
+For the asset retirement obligations incurred in the years ended December 31, 2006 and 2005, the Company estimated its credit-adjusted risk-free interest rate by adjusting the then current yield based on market prices of its 11.25% Senior Secured Notes then outstanding by the difference between the yield of a U.S. Treasury Note of the same duration as the Senior Secured Notes and the yield on the 30-year U.S. Treasury Bond.
+Under SFAS No. 143, Accounting for Asset Retirement Obligations, the cost of financial assurance for the closure and post-closure care periods cannot be accrued but rather is a period cost.
+Prior to the adoption of SFAS No. 143, the Company accrued the cost of financial assurance relating to both landfill and non-landfill closure and to both landfill and non-landfill post-closure care, as required, under SFAS No. 5, Accounting for Contingencies.
+Under SFAS No. 143, financial assurance is no longer included as a component of closure or post-closure costs.
+SFAS No. 143 requires the cost of financial assurance to be expensed as incurred, and SFAS No. 143 requires the cost of financial assurance to be considered in the determination of the credit-adjusted risk-free interest rate used to discount the closure and post-closure obligations.